Money alone cannot promise project portfolio success

-Project portfolio success is not determined by money alone.
+The key to the success of Project Portfolio Management is not determined by money alone.
 The budget for your new project portfolio designed to deliver your organization’s top strategy has just been approved.
 Congratulations!
-If you stop there, you will be experimenting with project portfolio success, because money does not do the work…people do!
+If you stop there, you will be experimenting with project portfolio success because money does not do the work…people do!

 Do you work in an organization where the budget is king?
-Where financial management rules?
-Was your project portfolio approved after its budget was approved, or after the resource demands of the project portfolio were assessed against your organization’s resource capacity?
+Where are financial management rules?
+Was your project portfolio approved after its funding was approved or after the resource demands of the project portfolio were assessed against your organization’s resource capacity?
 A big budget does not guarantee project portfolio success.

 Perhaps you informally came across your budget request.
-Have you ever chatted with a person that shares a really great idea, and then asks you how much you think it will cost to implement their idea?
+Have you ever chatted with someone who shares a great idea and then asked how much you think it will cost to implement their idea?
 Treat this high-level discussion as an opportunity and a starting point!
 Give an estimate.
-Chances are, the person with the idea will look astonished and ask you how you came up with that number.
-Your response could be to simply note that the number is based on all of your experience and knowledge applied in the context of the information shared with you.
-Or any other similar statement that makes it clear that your number’s accuracy is commensurate with the level of detail provided.
+Chances are, the person with the concept will look astonished and ask you how you came up with that number.
+Your response could be to note that the number is based on your experience and knowledge applied in the context of the information shared with you.
+Or any similar statement that clarifies that your number’s accuracy is commensurate with the level of detail provided.
 (This is especially important if your organization’s culture suggests a number is written in stone when it is first communicated.)

 Continue the discussion.
-Ask the person what they think it will cost, and how they came to their number.
+Ask the person what they think it will cost and how they reached their number.
 In a way, this may feel like playing poker in an agile environment.
 They will likely reveal some key information about their idea that will help you refine your estimate, and away you go.

-Perhaps you came by your budget request by completing your project office’s business case template and including a budget range based on more detailed information.
-Good for the project office, because this process helps the organization contain the effort necessary to determine if the idea is worth pursuing.
+Perhaps you came up with your budget request by completing your project office’s business case template and including a budget range based on more detailed information.
+This process is good for the project office because it helps the organization contain the effort necessary to determine if the idea is worth pursuing.

-In any case, your next step is to determine who is going to perform the work.
+In any case, your next step is to determine who will perform the work.
 That money won’t structure or plan your project portfolio, create your dashboard, define the result, manage the projects that implement the solution, or produce the result.
-Determine the types of people you will need in order to proceed.
-What are the logical roles and skillsets required to ensure project portfolio success?
-Based on the strategy your project portfolio is delivering, do you need junior or senior level people?
-Based on schedule considerations, does it make sense to have more than one person in a role?
+Determine the types of people you will need to proceed.
+What are the logical roles and skill sets required to ensure the success of project management and PPM?
+Based on the strategy your project portfolio is delivering, do you need junior or senior-level people?
+Based on schedule considerations, does having more than one person in a role make sense?
 Do you need any subject matter experts?
 Does the strategy require acquisition, or does the organization already have the capabilities, people, processes, and technology it needs?

-If your organization is on the sophisticated side, a single resource pool accessible to all project portfolio managers exists as maintained by the Human Resources department.
-If the resource information contains role or skill information in addition to names and organizational titles, you are in bonus territory.
+If your organization is sophisticated, the human resources department maintains a single resource pool accessible to all project portfolio managers.
+You are in bonus territory if the resource contains role or skill information in addition to names and organizational titles.

-Money is definitely one, but not all, of the resources, you will need to be successful.
+Money is one, but not all, of the resources you will need to be successful.
 Avoid the temptation to launch your project portfolio before you know how well your resource capacity aligns with its budget.

 FAQ’s